About Us

 Ron Thacker MNZM

 Ron joined the Royal New Zealand Air Force in January 1979 and, on completion of flying training, trained as a helicopter pilot.
-Over the years since then, he has completed a range of flying duties on both helicopters and fixed wing training aircraft, and has held a range of instructional, staff and command posts.
+Over the years since then, he has completed a range of flying duties on both helicopters and fixed wing training aircraft, and has held a range of instructional, staff and command posts, including Officer Commanding Central Flying School and Commanding Officer No 3 Squadron.
 He has flown Iroquois helicopters on operations in the Sinai (Egypt) and the Solomon Islands.
 Additionally, he spent two and a half years flying the PC9 as an exchange flying instructor with the RAAF.

 Having been directly and indirectly involved in the aftermath of a number of critical incidents involving members of the wider RNZAF family, Ron has been a passionate supporter of the Missing Wingman Trust since its inception.
 He was the Ohakea representative for the Trust from 2012 - 2020 and joined the board of trustees in 2020.
-He was elected Chair at the 2021 AGM.
+He was elected Chair at the 2021 AGM following the retirement of Sir Bruce Ferguson.

 Tim Costley